If you're considering BPC-157 for injury recovery or tissue repair, one of the first questions you'll have is about cycle length.

 What happens if you stop BPC-157 mid-cycle?

 Stopping early won't cause rebound effects.
-However, you may not get the full healing benefit if the injury hasn't had enough time to respond.
+But you may not get the full healing benefit if the injury hasn't had enough time to respond.
 If you need to stop for any reason, talk to your provider about whether to restart or adjust your plan.

 Is 4 weeks enough for a BPC-157 cycle?